anilpgit/iseries_dev_ssh/README.md

 # iseries_dev_ssh
-Git for iSeries program development SSH
+Git for iSeries program development SSH but not limited to iSeries